mixren/evo-scala-bootcamp-exoplanet-market/README.md

 ### To do:
 1) Write tests!!!!
-2)Maybe add some generous offer - pay 2 for 3 names.
+2) Maybe add some generous offer - pay 2 for 3 names.
 Then Ill need to store this info somewhere.
 Might be unfair when all planets taken.
-99) Fetch exoplanets .csv from http://exoplanet.eu/catalog/csv via routes
+3) Fetch exoplanets .csv from http://exoplanet.eu/catalog/csv via routes